RibbonCommunications/webrtc-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 ### Send DTMF (Dual-Tone Multi-Frequency) signals

-The Anonymous Call Mobile SDK supports sending Dual-Tone Multi-Frequency (DTMF) signals to an Interactive Voice Response (IVR) system via the SPiDR/Kandy Link Media Broker.
+The Anonymous Call Mobile SDK supports sending Dual-Tone Multi-Frequency (DTMF) signals to an Interactive Voice Response (IVR) system via the WebRTC GW Media Broker.
 This allows callers to enter passcodes on active or ringing calls.
 Available keys for tones include 0-9, *, #, A, B, C, and D, as outlined in RFC 4733.
 When remote party does't suport out-of-band DTMF, the API method will return false.

 **Note:** This feature only provides the functionality for sending DTMF signals.
 It does not include the functionality for getting keypad input or for playing key press volume.